arthurhsu/rdb/BACKGROUND.md

 More details can be found on [mistakes that got WebSQL killed](https://hacks.mozilla.org/2010/06/beyond-html5-database-apis-and-the-road-to-indexeddb/).

+## Why can't we just use SQLite + WebAssembly?

+Yes there's nothing stopping you.
+Someone did similar thing before using SQLite and Chrome Native Client.
+I already see quite some issues with this approach:

+* The size will be big.
+We are talking about mega bytes of downloading a SQL engine per origin whoever use it.
+This effectivly demotes the usage of those web sites who dare to adopt it.
+Users will need to download one copy per origin, which also punishes the users that use these sites on their mobile devices.

+* I don't see why developers will buy in such a complicated technology.
+Using this technology also assumes security patch burdens.
+I'm just a user that wanted to use database as a library, and the platform failed me and want me to update such a huge component which the competing platforms provide.
+Why not just put a QR code on my web site to ask people to download my native app, and I have much better tooling there.

+* You are still vulnerable to SQL injection or other attack means that targeted at the SQL parser.

+* It's a bit too early to say.
+I'm curious about the performance of this.
+  For persistent storage, it must still use IndexedDB, which means that it will be using IndexedDB as a page store.
+That I/O performance compared to native file read/write is already order of magnitude slower.
+If we consider memory constraint and swapping, I highly doubt how practical this approach is.
+  Ironically, it might still be faster than apps written in pure IndexedDB, because query optimizers inside SQL engine are really good and can easily defeat naive handcrafted JavaScript.
+Isn't that another fact that we should really re-investigate this problem?

 ## What are the differences between RDB and WebSQL?

 RDB uses builder patterns to communicate queries instead of passing SQL